RichMac20/SOCHomeLab/Steps/01_VirtualboxSetup.md

     - Automatically set to ‘dynamically allocated’ to change based on needs
   - Allocate 50GB of Storage for Splunk
     - Automatically set to ‘dynamically allocated’ to change based on needs
-### Change Boot Order following Initial Boot: (Optional)
+### Change Boot Order:
-  - Do the following after intial setup of each VM
   - Change boot order to Hard disk first then ISO
-      - Allows for faster boot times
+    - Hardisk first, then ISO.
+Uncheck everything else